airbnb/lottie/ios.md

 let twitterButton = AnimatedButton() twitterButton.translatesAutoresizingMaskIntoConstraints = false
-/// Set an animation on the button. twitterButton.animation = Animation.named("TwitterHeartButton", subdirectory: "TestAnimations")
+/// Set an animation on the button. twitterButton.animation = LottieAnimation.named("TwitterHeartButton", subdirectory: "TestAnimations")
 /// Turn off clips to bounds, as the animation goes outside of the bounds. twitterButton.clipsToBounds = false
 /// Set animation play ranges for touch states